 All the latest shiny new electronics eventually slow down, wear out, or become obsolete.
 Many homes have at least one closet or corner hiding a stash of old computers, MP3 players, cell phones, tablets, TVs, and other devices you no longer use.

-You may be tempted to throw these items out with the rest of your garbage, but proper electronics disposal involves more than that.
+You may be tempted to throw these items out with the rest of your garbage, but proper electronics disposal involves proper electronics recycling.
 Tossing devices into the trash and inevitably into the landfill is wasteful, risky for your personal security, and bad for the environment.
 Most devices can either be reused, broken down for parts, or recycled for materials like precious metals that can be used to make new devices.

 Why You Should Recycle Your Electronics